What is cross-selling?

 Cross-selling additional products that are almost free because of hugely discounted prices is one way to boost sales.

 An experiment found a 73% increase in sales of lotions that were included in a value pack.
-Consumers were more likely to opt for buying a product with a larger quantity sold at the same price, over purchasing a lower-priced product with fewer quantities.
+Consumers were more likely to buy a product with a larger quantity sold at the same price than purchasing a lower-priced product with fewer quantities.

-Most digital games offer a standard edition at the cheapest price and a deluxe edition with extra content at higher price points.
-For example, the Sims 4 games have a standard edition that includes the games’ basic features, and their Digital Deluxe Edition features fun outfits, soundtracks, and interesting objects.
+Most digital games offer a standard edition at the lowest price and a deluxe edition with extra content at higher price points.
+For example, the Sims 4 games have a definitive edition that includes the games’ essential features, and their Digital Deluxe Edition features fun outfits, soundtracks, and interesting objects.